JuliaEarth/GeoStats.jl/docs/src/kriging.md

-# Estimators
+# Kriging

 !!! note

-    This section describes the estimators used in the Kriging [solver](solver.md).
+    This section describes the estimators used in the Kriging [solver](solvers.md).
 Most users don't need to use estimators directly.

 A Kriging estimator has the form: